Board of Directors

 Kevin received his B.A. in business administration from the University of Memphis and an M.B.A. with a concentration in finance from Vanderbilt University.
 He remains active with Vanderbilt’s Alumni Board and the University of Memphis business school.
 In addition, Kevin is a former board member of the Memphis Botanic Garden, the Vanderbilt Graduate School of Business, the Exceptional Foundation of West Tennessee and the Memphis Zoo, as well as a former president of Hope House.
 Kevin’s current community involvement includes the New Memphis Institute, Carnival Memphis Board, The University of Memphis Fogelman College of Business’s Executive Board, and Southern Reins Center for Equine Therapy.

 Kevin lives in Memphis with his wife, Sherri, and their four daughters: Elizabeth, Kathryn, Rachel and Margaret.
-In his free time, Kevin enjoys traveling, exercising and snow skiing.

-Bruce B. Hopkins, First Tennessee Bank
+Bruce Hopkins, First Horizon Bank

-Bruce has been with First Tennessee for 30 years.
+Bruce has been with First Horizon for 30 years.
 Prior to being named West Tennessee Region Market President in 2011, he was Executive Vice President and Manager Private Client, Trust and Wealth Management.
 On July 1, 2016 Bruce was promoted to Chairman of the West Tennessee Region.

 Bruce is very active in the community and serves on the following boards: Chair of ArtsMemphis board, Chair of Trezevant Manor board, serves as a board member of ALSAC and St. Jude Children’s Research Hospital, The Greater Memphis Chamber of Commerce, New Memphis Institute, and 100 Club of Memphis.
 Bruce served as the 2013 General Campaign Chairman of United Way of the Mid-South and received the Boys & Girls Clubs of Greater Memphis 2014 Golden Eagle Award for outstanding community service.